Jüri Ratas

 Jüri Ratas (/et/; born 2 July 1978) is an Estonian politician who served as the prime minister of Estonia from 2016 to 2021 and as the leader of the Centre Party from 2016 to 2023, and the mayor of Tallinn from 2005 to 2007.
 Ratas was a member of the Centre Party until switching to Isamaa in 2024.

-As the prime minister Ratas led two cabinets his first cabinet was in office from 2016 to 2019 and second from 2019 to 2021.
-His second cabinet was notable for its share of public scandals, highest number of resignations of ministers in Estonian history and the number of public apologies from Ratas, mostly connected to the activities and offensive public statements of the smaller coalition partner nationalist and right-wing populist EKRE party.
+As the prime minister Ratas led two cabinets.
+His first cabinet was in office from 2016 to 2019 and the second from 2019 to 2021.
+His second cabinet was notable for its share of public scandals, the highest number of resignations of ministers in Estonian history and the number of public apologies from Ratas, mostly connected to the activities and offensive public statements of the smaller coalition partner nationalist and right-wing populist EKRE party.
 Among others they called Sanna Marin a "non-educated sales girl" and Joe Biden a "corrupt character" forcing Ratas to apologize on their behalf.

-His tenure also saw the national budget of Estonia moving to deficit after years of being in surplus.
+His tenure also saw the national budget of Estonia going into deficit after years of being in surplus.

 Career

-He acted as the vice-president of the Riigikogu from 2007 to 2016 and Mayor of Tallinn from 2005 to 2007, attaining the post at age 27.
+He acted as the vice-president of the Riigikogu from 2007 to 2016 and Mayor of Tallinn from 2005 to 2007, attaining the post at the age of 27.
 As a mayor of Tallinn he initiated the European Green Capital Award programme.

 In the 2015 Estonian parliamentary election, Ratas was re-elected to the parliament with 7,932 individual votes.
 In March he was elected as the second deputy speaker of the Riigikogu.

 On 5 November 2016, Ratas was elected to succeed Edgar Savisaar as the leader of the Centre Party.
 After Taavi Rõivas' second cabinet split in November 2016 due to internal struggle, coalition talks began between Centre Party, Social Democratic Party, and Pro Patria and Res Publica Union.